Shopify

 Data Preview Unavailable

-If there is no data preview after clicking on Test Data, there might be a problem with your source configuration.
+No data preview when you click on Test Data might be caused by an issue with your source configuration.
 The most common causes are:

 • Date range: Try a smaller date range.
-You can load the rest of your data afterward through our manual data load function.
+You can load the rest of your data afterward via manual data load.

 • Insufficient permissions: Please make sure your authorized account has at least admin-level permissions.